Data-Science-for-Linguists-2022/Child-Vocab-Development/reports/final_report.md

 # 4 Exploratory data analysis

-The quality of the processed dataset was evaluated in [`exploratory_analysis.ipynb`](https://github.com/Data-Science-for-Linguists-2022/Child-Vocab-Development/blob/main/code/exploratory_analysis.ipynb) Besides, the limitations the dataset were also identified for further data cleaning.
+The quality of the processed dataset was evaluated using mean length of utterance (MLU, see next section) in [`exploratory_analysis.ipynb`](https://github.com/Data-Science-for-Linguists-2022/Child-Vocab-Development/blob/main/code/exploratory_analysis.ipynb).
+Besides, the limitations of the dataset were also identified for further data cleaning.
 The objectives of this section are summarized as follow:
 1. To identify the tools available for measuring MLU:
     - Assess the tools available in the `PyLangAcq` package and identify their limitations
     - Develop custom functions specifically designed for this project
 2. To evaluate the quality and limitations of the processed dataset with MLU:
     - Is the sample size sufficient?
     - Is the sample distribution balanced so that fair comparison between different groups can be made?
-    - Can we really combine different corpora?
+    - Is vocabulary development still observable in the combined dataset consist of multiple corpora?

 ## 4.1 Evaluating dataset with MLU

 A common way to measure a child's linguistic productivity is to look at the child's mean length of utterance (MLU).
 In General, MLU increases with age during early development.
 It can be measured by morphemes (MLU-m) or by words (MLU-w):
-`MLU-m = number of morphemes / number of utterances`
+`MLU-m = number of morphemes / number of utterances` or
+`MLU-w = number of words / number of utterances`

 The accuracy of MLU depends on the overall quality of the data, which relies on:
 - correctly parsed speech
-- Sample size (total number of utterances)
+- sample size (total number of utterances)

-Therefore, by measuring MLU, we can assess whether the quality of the processed dataset is high enough for the study of vocabulary development: we should see an increase in MLU during development.
-Besides, if there is any effect of socio-economic status (SES) on vocabulary development, it should also be reflected by differences in MLU among different SES groups.
+Therefore, by measuring MLU, we can assess whether the quality of the processed dataset is good enough for the study of vocabulary development: we should see an increase in MLU during development.
+In addition, if SES has any effects on the early vocabulary development, it should be reflected by differences in MLU among different SES groups.

 MLU can be computed with the MLU functions in the `PyLangAcq` package.
 However, they have a few limitations which make them unsuited for this project.
 For example, these functions count the punctuation period (.) as a word or empty string (e.g., the annotation for the punctuation period; some corpora also annotate gestures or actions) as a morpheme.
 Consequently, utterances with no words but just punctuation would be included in the calculation of the mean.
 Besides, the `PyLangAcq` functions only return average values: you cannot get the distribution of utterance length, nor the median length (MdLU) or other MLU variants such as MLU5-w (mean length of five longest utterances by words).